matterandvoid-space/subscriptions/README.md

 ## Use with React hooks

-There are three react hooks in the `space.matterandvoid.subscriptions.react-hook` namespace
+There are four react hooks in the `space.matterandvoid.subscriptions.react-hook` namespace

 - `use-sub`, which takes one subscription vector
 - `use-sub-map` which takes a hashmap of keywords to subscription vectors intended to be destructured.
+- `use-reaction` which takes a Reagent Reaction, the output of the hook is the return value of the Reaction.
-- `use-reaction` which takes a reagent reaction, the output of the hook is the return value of the reaction.
+- `use-reaction-ref` which takes a React Ref which contains a Reagent Reaction, the output of the hook is the return value of the reaction.
-   (this is the more low level of the three hooks, in case you want to do more custom things)

 The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hook-fulcro`

 With this implementation components will re-render once per animation frame (via requestAnimationFrame) even if the reactive callback fires multiple times in one frame.

+These hooks are all implemented via [useSyncExternalStore](https://beta.reactjs.org/apis/react/useSyncExternalStore) allowing them to be used in React's concurrent rendering mode.

 See the examples directory in the source for working code.